 To get a sense of my view of the relationship between philosophical aesthetics and empirical research, see this very short piece from 2014.

-Jon Robson and I just published an article in the Journal of Aesthetics and Art Criticism, ‘Taste and Acquaintance’, which explores the epistemology of gustatory judgments.
+Jon and I have also recently published an article in the Journal of Aesthetics and Art Criticism, ‘Taste and Acquaintance’, which explores the epistemology of gustatory judgments.
+I also co-authored a forthcoming piece on aesthetic and ethical interaction in the case of food.
 This latter topic (and the philosophy of food more broadly) is a relatively new interest of mine and stems from my development of two new classes on the philosophy of food at Leeds and the University of Colorado.

 I have significant experience in running large scale grants—between 2009 and 2013 I was Co-Investigator on a major research project on the relationship between scientific and philosophical approaches to the arts.
 Along with the other investigators on the project, I recently co-edited two volumes of essays related to the topic of our research–the first was published by OUP and the second was published by CUP as part of their Royal Institute of Philosophy Supplements.